Jordan Lead Codices: Initial press reports and comments

-The BBC version of the story stated that the codices had been found in a cave in Jordan sometime between 2005 and 2007.
+The BBC report on the story stated that the codices had been found in a cave in Jordan sometime between 2005 and 2007.

 The Daily Telegraph added that metallurgical analysis on the books, and carbon dating on a piece of leather found with the collection, suggested that the books could be about 2,000 years old, although it also questioned whether the find was authentic.
 Elkington, described as a "scholar of ancient religious archaeology who is heading a British team trying to get the lead books safely into a Jordanian museum", claimed that they could be "the major discovery of Christian history", and the director of the Jordan's Department of Antiquities, Ziad al-Saad, said that the books might have been made by followers of Jesus in the few decades immediately following his crucifixion.

 The BBC article said that the books consist of between 5-15 leaves or plates each, about the size of a credit card, made of lead and copper, and bound together with lead rings on one side.
 Many of the books are also sealed with rings on the remaining three sides.
 Elkington reported that "In the upper square [of one of the book covers] we have the seven-branch menorah", and the text is said to be in archaic Hebrew script (Paleo Hebrew), and some in "code".

 Davies noted the presence of a cross, tomb, and city of Jerusalem depicted in the books.

 A news report described Barker as believing that, if the artefacts are genuine, they could be Christian texts from as early as 33 CE.
 A BBC report stated that a line has been translated from the text as "I shall walk uprightly".

 The press release and the BBC report on 29 March 2011 indicated that the Jordanian government would make a claim for the ownership of the collection under the treasure-trove statutes of Jordanian law.